thinkyhead/6502-Tools/Sublime/C64Tools/README.md

 #### `CommodoreBASIC.sublime-build`
 This adds `Tools` > `Build System` > `Commodore BASIC` to the menu so you can use **Build** `Command-B` to load and run the active L64 file in your favorite Commodore 800 emulator.

 The **Build** command will run the current BASIC file in **VICE**, depending on what you last selected under **Build With…**.
 Make sure your **VICE** default settings have BASIC enabled.
-It can also be useful to have a local folder exposed as hard drive H:, and up to two floppies mounted for development purposes.
+It can also be useful for development purposes to have a local folder exposed as a Hard Drive device and a floppy image mounted.

 **Build** saves a copy of the current file with PETSCII encoding and pastes it into the emulator.
 It may help to enable Turbo in the emulator to speed things up.

 ### C64 6502 Assembly Support
+By default this plugin identifies file extensions `.asm`, `.s`, `.dasm`, `.m65`, `.a65`, `.inc`, `.6502` files as C64 6502 Assembly code.

 #### `C64 Assembly.sublime-settings`
 Settings suitable for 6502 code.
-Applies to `.asm` and `.s` files.

 #### `C64 Assembly.sublime-syntax`
-This syntax parser for 6502 code needs more work to support modern formats.
+This 6502 syntax is based on a decent starting point, but will needs more work to support modern formats.
 I'll continue to enhance this whenever I do 6502 coding.
-- For best results with `ca65` code use the **ca65 Syntax** included with ["65816" Package](//github.com/ksherlock/65816.tmbundle).
 - Includes `syntax_test_C64.asm` to test the markup with Sublime [PackageDev](https://packagecontrol.io/packages/PackageDev) (Cmd-B).

 ## Helper Scripts